-Trump’s 2016 campaign chair was a ‘grave counterintelligence threat,’ had contact with Russian intelligence, Senate panel finds
+Report: Trump team’s ties to Russia posed risk

-An exhaustive investigation run by members of President Donald Trump’s own political party portrays his 2016 campaign as a “grave security threat” because of its myriad connections to Moscow, eager to exploit assistance from the Kremlin and determined to conceal the full extent of its conduct from a multiyear Senate probe.
+WASHINGTON – An exhaustive investigation led by members of President Donald Trump’s own political party portrays his 2016 campaign as posing counterintelligence risks through its myriad contacts with Russia, eager to exploit assistance from the Kremlin and seemingly determined to conceal the full extent of its conduct from a multiyear Senate probe.

-The long-awaited report from the Senate Intelligence Committee contains dozens of new findings that appear to show more direct links between Trump associates and Russian intelligence, and pierces the president’s long-standing attempts to dismiss the Kremlin’s intervention on his behalf as a hoax.
+The long-awaited report from the Senate Intelligence Committee contains dozens of new findings that appear to show more direct links between Trump associates and Russian intelligence, and it pierces the president’s long-standing attempts to dismiss the Kremlin’s intervention on his behalf as a hoax.

-Like the Mueller Report before it, the nearly 1,000-page Senate document does not contain evidence of direct collusion between the Trump campaign and Russian intelligence.
+Like the Mueller report before it, the nearly 1,000-page Senate document does not contain evidence of direct collusion between the Trump campaign and Russian intelligence.
 But the Senate report carries particular weight because it is the first major investigation of Russian interference in 2016 to be conducted by a Republican-controlled committee and endorsed by both Republicans and Democrats.

-The report’s language is often stark, describing the Trump campaign’s receptivity to Russian outreach as a “grave counterintelligence threat,” making it susceptible to “malign Russian influence.”
+The report’s language is often stark, describing Trump campaign chairman Paul Manafort’s receptivity to Russian outreach as a “grave counterintelligence threat” that made the campaign susceptible to “malign Russian influence.”

-At one point, the document concludes that members of Trump’s transition team likely fell prey to Russian manipulation they were too callow to recognize.
-Kremlin operatives “were capable of exploiting the transition team’s shortcomings,” the report said.
-“Based on the available information, it is possible — and even likely — that they did so.”
+At one point, the document concludes that members of Trump’s transition team probably fell prey to Russian manipulation that they were too callow to recognize.
+Kremlin operatives “were capable of exploiting the transition team’s shortcomings,” the report says.
+“Based on the available information, it is possible – and even likely – that they did so.”

 Other sections of the report may furnish Trump supporters new material to use in attacking the FBI and one of its informants.
 The probe is particularly critical of the credibility and sourcing of a “dossier” assembled by former British intelligence officer Christopher Steele as part of an opposition research effort funded by Democrats.

-But Trump will have difficulty taking exculpatory advantage of a report that is replete with damning details about his own conduct and that of his associates.
+But Trump will have difficulty taking exculpatory advantage of a report that is replete with damning details about his conduct and that of his associates.

-The Senate probe is the first to flatly declare that a longtime partner of Trump campaign chairperson Paul Manafort was, in fact, a Russian intelligence officer.
-The report also for the first time cites evidence that that alleged operative, Konstantin Kalimnik, may have been directly involved in the Russian plot to break into a Democratic Party computer network and provide plundered files to the anti-secrecy group WikiLeaks.
+The Senate probe is the first to flatly declare that a longtime partner of Manafort was, in fact, a Russian intelligence officer.
+The report also for the first time cites evidence that that alleged operative, Konstantin Kilimnik, may have been directly involved in the Russian plot to break into a Democratic Party computer network and provide plundered files to the anti-secrecy group WikiLeaks.

 The committee determined that Russian President Vladimir Putin personally directed the hack-and-leak campaign.

 In one of its most startling passages, the report concludes that one of Trump’s core claims of innocence cannot be credited.
-In written testimony to the team of federal prosecutors led by special counsel Robert S. Mueller III, Trump insisted he could not recall ever discussing the WikiLeaks dumps with political adviser Roger Stone or any other associate.
+In written testimony to the team of federal prosecutors led by special counsel Robert S. Mueller III, Trump insisted that he could not recall ever discussing the WikiLeaks dumps with political adviser Roger Stone or any other associate.

 “Despite Trump’s recollection,” the Senate report said, “the committee assesses that Trump did, in fact, speak with Stone about WikiLeaks and with members of his campaign about Stone’s access to WikiLeaks on multiple occasions.”

-The document describes Trump and associates of his campaign as seemingly incapable of candor.
-It offers new proof that former national security adviser Michael Flynn lied about his conversations with the Russia’s ambassador to the United States, raises troubling questions about Manafort’s decision to squander a plea agreement with prosecutors by lying to Mueller’s team, and accuses Blackwater founder Erik Prince of “deceptive” accounts of his meetings with a Russian oligarch in the Seychelles weeks before Trump was sworn into office.
+The document describes Trump and associates of his campaign as often incapable of candor.
+It offers new proof that former national security adviser Michael Flynn lied about his conversations with Russia’s ambassador to the United States, raises troubling questions about Manafort’s decision to squander a plea agreement with prosecutors by lying to Mueller’s team, and accuses Blackwater founder Erik Prince of “deceptive” accounts of his meetings with a Russian oligarch in the Seychelles weeks before Trump was sworn into office.

-The overall portrait that emerges from the report’s 966 pages is of repeated collisions between the Trump campaign and Russian operatives but no formal collusion.
-The two sides shared the same objectives — the defeat of Democratic nominee Hillary Clinton — and basked in one another’s mutual admiration.
+The overall portrait that emerges from the report’s 966 pages is of repeated collisions between the Trump campaign and Russian operatives, but no formal collusion.
+The two sides shared the same objective – the defeat of Democratic nominee Hillary Clinton – and basked in one another’s admiration.
 But more because of ineptitude than any principled commitment to the sanctity of American democracy, the partnership was never consummated, the committee determined.

-The report is the final of five installments in the Senate probe that confirm the broad outlines presented in 2017 by U.S. intelligence agencies: that Russia waged a massive campaign of cyber intrusions and social media disinformation at first to disrupt, but then to try to sway the outcome of, the 2016 election.
+The report is the last of five installments in the Senate probe that confirm the broad outlines presented in 2017 by U.S. intelligence agencies: that Russia waged a massive campaign of cyber-intrusions and social media disinformation at first to disrupt the 2016 election, then to try to sway its outcome.

-The document would read more like a harrowing historical account were it not for mounting evidence that many of the same forces of disruption are lining up again for the 2020 election.
+The document would read more like a harrowing historical account were it not for mounting evidence that many of the same forces of disruption are lining up for the 2020 election.
 The top U.S. counterintelligence official recently warned that Russia is again waging a far-reaching interference campaign and favors Trump in the upcoming election.

-The United States has taken some steps to thwart Moscow’s efforts, including a reported effort by the State Department to flood Russian citizens’ cellphones with offers of reward money for information on the Kremlin’s operations.
+The United States has taken some steps to thwart Moscow’s plans, including a reported effort by the State Department to flood Russian citizens’ cellphones with offers of reward money for information on the Kremlin’s operations.

 But Trump continues to amplify many of Russia’s divisive messages.
-Attorney General William P. Barr has intervened in criminal cases against Trump allies Stone and Manafort.
-And Trump allies on Capitol Hill, including Sen. Ron Johnson, R-Wis., have reportedly accepted material from Russian-tied sources to discredit Trump’s opponent in November, former vice president Joe Biden.
+Attorney General William Barr has intervened in criminal cases against Trump allies Stone and Flynn.
+And Trump supporters on Capitol Hill, including Sen. Ron Johnson, R-Wis., have reportedly accepted material from Russian-tied sources to discredit former vice president Joe Biden, Trump’s opponent in November.

-Some of the report’s most damaging material centers on the conduct and connections of Manafort.
-The longtime GOP operative not only fed sensitive campaign reports to Kilimnik, but then worked with him after the election “on narratives that sought to undermine evidence” of Russian interference, the report states.
+Some of the Senate report’s most damaging material centers on the conduct and connections of Manafort.
+The longtime GOP operative not only fed sensitive campaign reports to Kilimnik but then worked with him after the election “on narratives that sought to undermine evidence” of Russian interference, the report states.
 Among the Russian-planted ideas they sought to advance, the committee found, was that Ukraine was the true culprit in the 2016 election.

-A Russian attorney who met with Manafort, Donald Trump Jr., and Jared Kushner at Trump Tower ahead of the 2016 election also had more “significant connections” to the Kremlin than has been previously reported, the Senate probe concluded.
+A Russian lawyer who met with Manafort, Donald Trump Jr. and Jared Kushner at Trump Tower before the 2016 election also had more “significant connections” to the Kremlin than has been previously reported, the Senate probe concludes.

-The “dirt” Natalia Veselnitskaya offered on Clinton was “part of a broader influence operation targeting the United States that was coordinated, at least in part with elements of the Russian government,” the report stated.
+The “dirt” that Natalia Veselnitskaya offered on Clinton was “part of a broader influence operation targeting the United States that was coordinated, at least in part, with elements of the Russian government,” the report states.

 The Senate probe was conducted in an unusually bipartisan fashion given the polarized atmosphere in Congress.
 For most of the past three years it was led by Sens.
-Richard Burr, R-N.C., and Mark R. Warner, D-Va., though Burr stepped down earlier this year amid investigations of his stock sales at the outset of the coronavirus pandemic.
+Richard Burr, R-N.C., and Mark Warner, D-Va., though Burr stepped down earlier this year amid investigations of his stock sales at the outset of the coronavirus pandemic.

 There were partisan differences, however, in how to interpret the outcome of the probe, which includes some findings likely to be seized upon by Trump supporters.